Counselling Services & Group Therapy Workshops

 Having practical and emotional support during and after diagnosis and treatment for prostate cancer is important.
 Counselling may support those, who otherwise suffer in silence.

 If you feel overwhelmed by your or your partner’s prostate cancer diagnosis or treatment, the PCSC Program has a professional counselling service.
-We offer up to 6 complimentary private, confidential clinic appointments for prostate cancer patients and their spouses/partners, either separately or together, with our clinical counsellor.
+We offer complimentary private, confidential clinic appointments for prostate cancer patients and their spouses/partners, either separately or together, with our clinical counsellor.

-As a module of the Vancouver Prostate Cancer Supportive Care (PCSC) Program, we offer one-on-one clinical appointments with our registered clinical counsellor for patients (pre- or post-treatment) and/or their partners with psychological issues related to their or their partner’s prostate cancer experience.
-Additionally, group therapy workshops are available for prostate cancer patients led by a medical doctor and/or a clinical counsellor.
+As a module of the Prostate Cancer Supportive Care (PCSC) Program, we offer one-on-one clinical appointments with our registered clinical counsellor for patients (pre- or post-treatment) and/or their partners with psychological issues related to their or their partner’s prostate cancer experience.